olliewales8421/Audio-to-MIDI-for-Raspberry-Pi/README.md

     ```
     git clone https://github.com/olliewales8421/Audio-to-MIDI-for-Raspberry-Pi
     ```
-4. Compile the main program
+4. Navigate to the repository directory
     ```
+    cd Audio-to-MIDI-for-Raspberry-Pi
+    ```
+5. Compile the main program
+    ```
     clang++ main.cpp -o main -lasound -lm -llo
     ```
-5. Using
+6. Using
     ```
     sudo nmtui
     ```
     navigate to the ethernet connection and manually change the IPv4 address to 192.168.2.2/24, and the gateway and DNS server to 192.168.2.1
-6. Use
+7. Use
     ```
     crontab -e
     ```
     and add the line
     ```
     @reboot sudo Audio-to-MIDI-for-Raspberry-Pi/main 192.168.2.1 9000 &
-7. Close the connection and power off the Pi
+8. Close the connection and power off the Pi
-8. Follow the steps of the section further up
+9. Follow the steps of the section further up